Psychology of self: Berne's transactional analysis

-Berne considered that 'the feeling of "Self" is a mobile one.
-It can reside in any of the three ego states at any given moment, and can jump from one to the other as occasion arises'.
+Berne considered that "the feeling of 'Self' is a mobile one.
+It can reside in any of the three ego states at any given moment, and can jump from one to the other as occasion arises."

 A person's tone, gestures, choice of words, posture, and emotional state can portray which ego state they are currently in.
 By knowing about their own ego states, a person can use each one in particular situations in order to enhance their experience or make new social connections.

-Berne saw the Self as the most valuable part of the personality: 'when people get to know each other well, they penetrate into the depths where this real Self resides, and that is the part of the other person they respect and love'.
+Berne saw the self as the most valuable part of the personality: "when people get to know each other well, they penetrate into the depths where this real Self resides, and that is the part of the other person they respect and love".

-In Social Psychology
+In social psychology

 Social psychology acknowledges that "one of the most important life tasks each a person faces is understanding who they are and how they feel about themselves".
 This allows us to better understand ourselves, abilities, and preferences so that a person can make choices and decisions that suit them the best.
-However, rather than absolute knowledge, it would seem that 'a healthy sense of Self calls for both accurate self-knowledge and protective self-enhancement, in just the right amounts at just the right times.'
+However, rather than absolute knowledge, it would seem that "a healthy sense of self calls for both accurate self-knowledge and protective self-enhancement, in just the right amounts at just the right times."

-Other schools of thought look at the Self from a Social Psychology perspective.
+Other schools of thought look at the self from a social psychology perspective.
 Some are listed below.

-The Self is an automatic part of every human being that enables them to relate to others.
-The self is made up of three main parts that allow for the Self to maintain its function: Self-knowledge, the interpersonal self, and the agent self.
+The self is an automatic part of every human being that enables them to relate to others.
+The self is made up of three main parts that allow for the self to maintain its function: self-knowledge, the interpersonal self, and the agent self.